akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

       type: set
 ```

-1. Then import your YML file using the Akeneo rules import job
+And finally, import your YML file using the Akeneo rules import job.

 If you want to directly execute the rule:
 1. Go to `Settings`, `Rules`